(for best viewing of photos, click to enlarge and begin a slideshow)

 "Justice for Ayotzinapa!" |

 "What happened to our corn?"
-This is in reference to the genetic modification of corn in Mexico, ala Monsanto |
+This is in reference to the

 The entrance to Siqueriros Centro Cultural |